Blake Shelton Teases His Big Christmas Plans With Gwen Stefani

 When asked what they’ll be doing when December 25 rolls around, he replied, “[Gwen] normally just tells me what we’re doing.
 So, I couldn’t tell you what they are, yeah, [but] just wherever she is, I’ll be there.”

-He also gushed over his latest duet with the former No Doubt singer, the Christmas song “You Make It Feel Like Christmas”, which he teased was at least partly inspired by their relationship.
+He also gushed over his latest duet with the former No Doubt singer, the Christmas song “You Make It Feel Like Christmas,” which he teased was at least partly inspired by their relationship.

-“I would like to think so, come on,” Blake told ET when asked if their love inspired the Holiday song’s loving lyrics, admitting, “This is romance around here, of course!”
+“I would like to think so, come on,” Blake told ET when asked if their love inspired the holiday song’s loving lyrics, admitting, “This is romance around here, of course!”

 The country star couldn’t help but gush over how stunning Stefani looked in the newly released music video for the song after Jennifer commented that she looked “gorgeous.”